-Taxable income All incomes are subject to tax (5 categories: employment, self-employment, capital, rental, other income), unless tax-exempt.
-Income from employment/ self-employment Employment income tax base is calculated as gross income including taxable benefits increased by mandatory social and health insurance contributions due by employer.
+Taxable income All incomes are subject to tax (5 categories: employment, self- employment, capital, rental, other income), unless tax-exempt.
+Income from employment/ self-employment Employment income tax base is calculated as gross income including taxable benefits.
 Self-employment income tax base is calculated as income decreased by related expenses (or lump-sum expenses of 40%-80% of income).
-The tax rate in both cases is 15%.
-Since 2021, voluntary flat-rate tax for self-employed persons in the amount of CZK 65,628 per year (in case the annual income from business does not exceed CZK 1 million).
+The tax rate in both cases is 15% up to the threshold of CZK 1 582 812, income exceedings this threshold is taxed with the rate of 23%.
+Since 2024, voluntary flat-rate tax for self-employed persons in the range from 7,498 / monthly - 27,139 / monthly depending on the amount of the income (in case the annual income from business does not exceed CZK 2 million).
 In case of flat rate tax, it is not possible to claim tax credits.
-Income from property and property rights Rental income tax base is calculated as income from rent of immovables / real estates, decreased by related expenses (or lump-sum expenses of 30% of income).
-The tax rate is 15%.
-Income from capital Gross capital income represents the tax base, i.e. may not be decreased by any expenses (capital income from abroad taxed within tax return at the rate of 15%, domestic capital income is taxed by withholding tax at the rate of 15%).
+Income from property and property rights Rental income tax base is calculated as income from rent of immovables / real estates, decreased by related expenses (or lump- sum expenses of 30% of income).
+The tax rate is 15% up to the threshold of CZK 1 582 812, income exceedings this threshold is taxed with the rate of 23%.
+Income from capital Gross capital income represents the tax base, i.e. may not be decreased by any expenses (capital income from abroad taxed within tax return at the rate of 15%, domestic capital income is taxed by withholding tax at the rate of 15% up to the threshold of CZK 1 582 812, income exceedings this threshold is taxed with the rate of 23%).
 Other income Tax base from other income (e.g. extraordinary and occasional activities, rent of movables, sale of real estates, sale of securities and shares, awards and prizes, etc.) is calculated as income, decreased by the relevant expenses.
-The tax rate is 15%.
 Withholding tax Generally, the withholding tax applies to various incomes, such as dividends and loan interests, regardless of the tax residency of receiver as well as royalties and incomes from activities of medical doctors, lawyers, architects and similar professions as well as artists and sportsmen, payable to Czech tax non-residents, if carried out in the territory of the Czech Republic.
 Generally, the tax rate is 15%; however, the 35% withholding tax rate applies to dividend, interest and royalty payments made to "tax haven" countries.
 A country is deemed to be a tax haven if it is not: (a) a Member State of the EU or the EEA; (b) a country that has a double tax treaty or a tax information exchange agreement in effect with the Czech Republic; or (c) a country that is party to a multilateral convention on tax information exchange to which the Czech Republic is also a party.
 For payments made to recipients in countries with which the Czech Republic has a double tax treaty, the rates of withholding tax may be reduced under the terms of the treaty.

 Interest Income from interests is subject to withholding tax at the rate of 15%, whereas the applicable double tax treaty may decrease the rate.
 Royalties Income from royalties is subject to withholding tax at the rate of 15%, whereas the applicable double tax treaty may decrease the rate.
 Dividends Income from dividends is subject to withholding tax at the rate of 15%, whereas the applicable double tax treaty may decrease the rate.
 Capital gain Capital gains are subject to withholding tax at the rate of 15%, whereas the applicable double tax treaty may decrease the rate.